-If you suspect a loved one is the victim of abuse or neglect in a Columbus nursing home, you might have a lawsuit.
-And our Columbus nursing home abuse lawyers can help.
+If you suspect a loved one is the victim of abuse or neglect in a Columbus, Georgia, nursing home, you might have a lawsuit.
+And our Columbus nursing home abuse attorneys can help.
 We can help you seek compensation for the wrongdoing.

 Suing a Nursing Home for Abuse or Neglect

 If the abuse happened to a loved one, you might have a lawsuit.
-You can seek compensation for abuse that occurred on the nursing home premises.
+In addition, you can seek compensation for abuse that occurred on the nursing home premises.
+Recent statistics and data from the National Center on Elder Abuse (NCEA) show that nursing home abuse is prevalent and happens to at least one in every ten elders.

 Poor Health Practices